device42/device42-docs/docs/auto-discovery/cloud-auto-discovery/google-cloud-platform-autodiscovery.md

   style={{ width: '70%' }}
 />

-- **Strip Domain Name:** Strip domain name from discovered name (everything after the first period).
+- **Strip Domain Name:** Strip the domain name from the discovered name (everything after the first period).
 - **Object category for discovered devices:** Choose a category to assign to discovered devices.
 - **Overwrite existing object categories:** Select this option to overwrite any previously assigned categories with the current selection.